ylpoonlg/NoBrainer/README.md

 # NoBrainer

-A cross-platform mobile app that acts as your brain in daily life.
+A ~~Cross-platform~~ mobile application intended to replace your brain for everyday tasks.

+Currently only Android is supported.

-## About
+## Development
 This app is written in Dart using Flutter

+## License
+This project is licensed under the [MIT License](https://github.com/ylpoonlg/NoBrainer/blob/master/LICENSE)